microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-troubleshoot-cloudpc.md

 doc_type: apiPageType
 ---

-# Troubleshoot cloudPc for user
+# Troubleshoot Cloud PC for user

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Troubleshoot a specific [cloudPC](../resources/cloudpc.md) device that is attributed to the signed-in user.
+Troubleshoot a specific [Cloud PC](../resources/cloudpc.md) device that is attributed to the signed-in user.
 Use this API to check the health status of the Cloud PC.

 ## Permissions